Annalisa Marzano

-Annalisa Marzano, FRHistS FSA, (born 1969 in New York) is an Italian-American archaeologist and academic.
-She is Professor of Classical Archaeology at the University of Bologna and Professor of Ancient History at the University of Reading in England, specializing in Roman social and economic history.
+Annalisa Marzano, FRHistS FSA, MAE (born 1969 in New York) is an Italian-American archaeologist and academic.
+She is Professor of Classical Archaeology at the University of Bologna and has been Professor of Ancient History at the University of Reading in England.
+She specializes in Roman social and economic history.

 Education

 Marzano grew up in Positano and attended the Liceo Classico P. Virgilio Marone in Meta di Sorrento.
 She received her Bachelor's and master's degrees in Classics (Laurea in Lettere Classiche) in 1994 with honours (110/110 summa cum laude) from the University of Florence, where she continued her studies with a post-master diploma in ‘Science for the Conservation of Cultural Heritage’ (1996).
 She then undertook postgraduate research at Columbia University under the supervision of William V. Harris, receiving her Master of Philosophy (MPhil) degree in 1999, and completing her Doctor of Philosophy (PhD) degree in 2004, with distinction.
 Her doctoral thesis was titled ‘Villas and Roman Society in Central Italy: From the Late Republic to the Middle Empire’.